 Tasted twice - last time in April 2012.
 Consistent notes.
 Very intense flavours of candied mandarine/orange peel and créme brulée, impressive balance and honeyed finish.
-A stunning effort for the vintage and this wine is surely in the top five wines of the vintage in Sauternes & Barsac.
+A stunning effort for the vintage, and this wine is undoubtedly in the top five wines of the vintage in Sauternes & Barsac.

 2007 CLOS HAUT PEYRAGUEY 94p

 Tasted twice - last time in April 2012.
 Consistent notes.
-Keeps the style of 2008 but with more flavours, more acidity, bigger concentration and greater complexity.
+It keeps the style of 2008 but with more flavours, more acidity, bigger concentration and greater complexity.
 Marvellous wine with great class and style.

 2006 CLOS HAUT PEYRAGUEY 91p

 Tasted twice - last time in April 2012.
 Consistent notes.
-A lighter version of 2008, less intense and flavourful botrytized flavours, very nice balance, shorter finish.
-Still, really well-made and tasty wine to consume before big vintages are ready.
+A lighter version of 2008, less intense and flavourful botrytised flavours, lovely balance, shorter finish.
+Still, well-made and tasty wine to consume before big vintages are ready.

 2005 CLOS HAUT PEYRAGUEY 94p